Jdruwe/aem-chrome-tools/README.md

 <img src="https://github.com/Jdruwe/aem-chrome-tools/blob/master/plugin-src/images/environment-display.png?raw=true"
      width="500"/>

+The current implementation is using the `location.startsWith` strategy, keep this in mind when specifying your environments.

 ### Component Detail

 This feature will allow you to easily open up the corresponding node of your component in CRX Develop.